 Here's a strain which is very rare in the aquaristic world, the rio catatumbo wildguppy.
 It's endemic to the northern part of the rio catatumbo close to Venezuela.

-Was lucky to have a couple of these fish from an import from Colombia ( F1 from the venezuelan strain) this june 2012.
+I was lucky to have a couple of these fish from an import from Colombia ( F1 from the venezuelan strain) in june 2012.
 Unfortunately, three males died two days after they came in.
 Two males and five females remained.

 Surinam isadou wildguppy